tc39/proposal-set-methods/README.md

     * Allows for better optimization for many cases (no intermediate collections)
     * Can be delayed - `Set` methods can be changed in future to internally use `%SetIteratorPrototype%` and it wouldn't break web
     (except for code that subclass `Set` **and** redefines `.entries` method to not use `%SetIteratorPrototype%`)
-    * Preferred method, but standardization can be painful - especially because transpilers doesn't support `%IteratorPrototype%`, so passing "old" transpiled iterator to "new" code can break violently
+    * Preferred method, but standardization can be painful - especially because transpilers doesn't support `%IteratorPrototype%`, so passing "old" transpiled iterator to "new" code can break violently.

 ```javascript